AdEx (ADX) Price Hits $0.15 on Major Exchanges

-AdEx (CURRENCY:ADX) traded up 2% against the dollar during the 24 hour period ending at 22:00 PM E.T. on January 26th.
-During the last seven days, AdEx has traded 3.4% lower against the dollar.
-AdEx has a total market capitalization of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last 24 hours.
-One AdEx token can now be purchased for about $0.15 or 0.00001407 BTC on popular exchanges.
+AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the twenty-four hour period ending at 17:00 PM E.T. on January 27th.
+AdEx has a total market cap of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last day.
+One AdEx token can now be bought for $0.15 or 0.00001407 BTC on exchanges.
+Over the last week, AdEx has traded down 3.4% against the US dollar.

 AdEx Profile